alejandromlsh/booking_backend/Readme.md

   Visible in the Interface/ directory
  - **Factory creational pattern** for decoupling the creation of different types of Seats.
  - **move semantics**,**perfect forwarding**, **type traits** and other modern C++ performance enhancers:
- Move semantics for adding movies and perfect forwarding for adding seats
+ Move semantics for adding movies and perfect forwarding for adding seats together with the Factory pattern.
+In the current code they do not provide such a increase in performance, but if the classes would become heavier in the future this would change.
  - **TCP server connection** to clients with **JSON messages**:
  In the TCP server file
  - **Unit Testing** and **functional testing** using GTest and Mocking interfaces: